librespeed/speedtest-android/doc.md

 Here's a more in-depth explanation of what the individual fields for each servers are:
 * __`"name"`__: User friendly name (eg. `"Milan, Italy"`)
-* __`"server"`__: URL to the server where HTML5 Speedtest is installed.
+* __`"server"`__: URL to the server where LibreSpeed is installed.
 If it only supports HTTP or HTTPS, specify it; if it supports both, simply use // followed by the address
 * __`"dlURL"`__: Path on your server where the download test can be performed (typically `"garbage.php"` or `"backend/garbage.php"`)
 * __`"urURL"`__: Path on your server where the upload test can be performed (typically `"empty.php"` or `"backend/empty.php"`)
 * __`"pingURL"`__: Path on your server where the ping/jitter test can be performed (typically `"empty.php"` or `"backend/empty.php"`)